 destruction.

-The Thomas Center building went up on a foreclosure auction on February 14th 2013, and has now been purchased in the hope of starting a new life for the building.
+14th 2013, and has now been purchased in the hope of starting a new life for the building.
 At this point in time the property has still not changed, no signs of construction, renovating, or even having the lobby cleared out in order to come through the front door.
 The Thomas Center's future, remains unknown.

 The department store, once under a different name, was built in 1929.
 It was the first downtown store to feature escalators.
 Originally, the building was constructed under the name of it's business owner but merged with a growing store located on Eutaw and Saratoga streets, thus a new company was born